 Audiophiles, meanwhile, should make sure to visit Williamsburg's oldest record shop, Earwax Records.
 And anybody who likes to smell nice ought to stop in at Soap Cherié, a chic shop selling beauty and bath products, with a focus on handmade soaps and scrubs.

 Other Nearby Shops

-Although Bedford Avenue is Williamsburg's main commercial strip, the neighborhood includes plenty of other enticing options.
+Although the north part of Bedford Avenue is Williamsburg's main commercial strip, the neighborhood includes plenty of other enticing options.
 See our shortlist below: